damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 ## Baseline

 For running GitLab.com as an application we have:
-* 5 HAProxy load balancers that are handling GitLab.com http, https, and ssh
+- 5 HAProxy load balancers that are handling GitLab.com http, https, and ssh
-* 2 HAProxy load balancers that are handling "alternative ssh" (altssh.GitLab.com) so they do redirection from 443 to 22
+- 2 HAProxy load balancers that are handling "alternative ssh" (altssh.GitLab.com) so they do redirection from 443 to 22
-* 2 HAProxy load balancers that are handling pages.GitLab.com http and https
+- 2 HAProxy load balancers that are handling pages.GitLab.com http and https
-* 20 workers running GitLab EE application stack (nginx, workhorse, unicorn + rails, redis + sidkiq)
+- 20 workers running GitLab EE application stack (nginx, workhorse, unicorn + rails, redis + sidekiq)
-* 2 NFS servers for the storage
+- 2 NFS servers for the storage
-* 2 Redis servers
+- 2 Redis servers
-* 2 PostgreSQL servers
+- 2 PostgreSQL servers
-* 3 Elasticsearch servers
+- 3 Elasticsearch servers

 Those are servers that we manage directly.
 With that, the server count is at 38.